microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const AccentFill: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement, fill?: SwatchRGB | undefined) => ReturnType<typeof accentFill>>;

-// Warning: (ae-forgotten-export) The symbol "SwatchFamilyResolver" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "FillSwatchFamily" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "accentFill_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFill_DEPRECATED: SwatchFamilyResolver<FillSwatchFamily>;

 // @public (undocumented)
 export const accentFillActive: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-forgotten-export) The symbol "SwatchRecipe" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "accentFillActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillActive_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const accentFillActiveDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;